-This is confusing, we're warning you!
+We’re warning you, this is going to get confusing!
 Once Princess Diana married Prince Charles in 1981, royal fans immediately began calling her a princess.
-But, how come we don’t use the same moniker for Kate Middleton, who also married a prince?
+But, how come we don’t use the same moniker for Kate Middleton — who also married a prince?

 Things were different for Diana when she married Charles because he was a prince in more ways than one.
 Not only was he born a prince, but in July 1969 he was Invested as Prince of Wales.
 So as a result, Diana took his major title and went by Diana, Princess of Wales.
 To top it off, Diana was also born into royalty before marrying Charles!